Higher degree theses students

 Read the terms and conditions of the contract or publishing agreement you sign with the publisher to check what rights you assigned to the publisher and what rights you retained as the author.
 Often the publisher will request that you assign or transfer your copyright to them as a condition of acceptance of your paper.
 This means the publisher is now the copyright owner and you’ll need permission from the publisher to re-use your own material.
 Sherpa Romeo is a useful resource for publisher policies regarding copyright and what is permitted for deposit in an institutional repository.

 If you have permission to reproduce the material, ensure you acknowledge and reference the published version to make it clear to the reader that the thesis section is from another source.
 You are at risk of self-plagiarism if you neglect to do this.
-If you have modified or adapted the published version, you may still need permission to reproduce the content and you will need to make clear in the acknowledgement that the thesis section is derived from an earlier version.
+If you have modified or adapted the published version, you may still need permission to reproduce the content and you will need to make clear in the acknowledgment that the thesis section is derived from an earlier version.

-For students who have published through Elsevier, please note as of June 2017 the Elsevier publisher policy has been amended to allow HDR students to include either the published or accepted version of papers contained in theses and dissertations deposited in institutional repositories.
+For students who have published through Elsevier, please note as of June 2017 the Elsevier publisher policy has been amended to allow HDR students to include the published version of papers contained in theses and dissertations deposited in institutional repositories.
 Please refer to Elsevier Article Sharing for further information.
 For more information on versions of papers refer to the Open Access and espace LibGuide.

 If you are unable to obtain permission to reproduce the material you have the following options: